amjadzkwn/Stock-Market-Prediction-Using-Machine-Learning-and-Natural-Language-Processing/README.md

 | **Macro Avg** | 0.67 | 0.67 | 0.66 | 249 |
 | **Weighted Avg** | 0.68 | 0.66 | 0.66 | 249 |

+The Random Forest results show a strong performance during training, with a high accuracy of 0.93 and excellent precision, recall, and F1-scores for both classes.
+However, the testing accuracy drops significantly to 0.66, indicating clear overfitting.
+While the model learns the training data very well, it struggles to generalize to unseen data.
+The imbalance between class performance is also visible on the test set, where Class 0 achieves higher recall but lower precision, and Class 1 shows the opposite pattern.
+Overall, the model fits the training data too closely, resulting in weaker and less reliable performance on new samples.

 ## Results Comparison
 | Model | Logistic Regression | SVM | Random Forest |
 |-------|-----------|--------|----------|